 The first 5 day hunt is normally October 1 to 5, second hunt, October 11 to 15 and third hunt is October 22 to 26.
-Hunters can expect to hear some bugling on the rst couple hunts.
+Hunters can expect to hear some bugling on the first couple hunts.
 Two December hunts are normally scheduled in the first half of the month (all dates are approximate).
 The late hunts have typically produced some of the larger bulls.
 If you draw blood the trophy fee is paid.

 Old ranch house accommodations with satellite TV, phone and screened in porch.
-3 day cow hunts are also available for only $1,800 and last fall 3 cow hunters tagged 3 cows.
-Hunters y into Colorado Springs, Albuquerque or Amarillo and rent a car.
+Hunters fly into Colorado Springs, Albuquerque or Amarillo and rent a car.
 License and 7 percent tax is not included.
 HCU’s Bob Wodzisz, Scott Steinkruger and Cliff Graham have all been on this ranch.
 Hunt EK333.
 EK333 Hunt Photos.

-Last fall his rifle hunters did not draw their elk tags as they didn’t have a preference point.
+In 2016 his rifle hunters did not draw their elk tags as they didn’t have a preference point.
 No gun hunters in 2016.